With Technology becoming more useful in day-to-day life, its use in Education is becoming imperative.

 Education can be integrated with Technology giving birth to a platform known as EdTech (Acronym for Education+Technology), which uses a computer or mobile phone to facilitate learning or gaining an online degree.

 The ease of learning it provides and the wide range of customization it contains thereby makes us more needful to adopt EdTech platforms.
 So now, you don’t need to quit your job to get a University degree while you can earn it from home with a flexible schedule.

 Many EdTech companies worth billions of dollars in the US provide online learning for both students and teachers for various subjects, but finding the best online learning platform can be an uphill journey.

-Here is the list of the top Five EdTech companies based in the US that you may be looking for.
+Here is the list of the top Six EdTech companies based in the US that you may be looking for.

 edX is a massive open online course (MOOC) developed by Harvard and MIT in 2012, it offers online university-level courses for students across the globe in a wide range of subjects.

 edX is a nonprofit organization that runs on a free open-source software platform.
 It offers 2800+ courses in subjects like Math, Computer science, Humanities, etc, with over 34 million+ learners worldwide in almost every country.

 It has partnered with over 150 schools and corporations globally to offer courses in its web portal.